Storm Amy brings weather warnings to entire island of Ireland

 It comes on top of yellow-level warnings which will apply to all counties at some points across Thursday and Friday.

-Met Eireann meteorologist Ailis Hankinson said Storm Amy will bring wet and very windy conditions on Friday, preceded by a band of heavy rain on Thursday.
+Met Eireann meteorologist Ailis Hankinson said Storm Amy will bring wet and very windy conditions on Friday.

 She said: “It is the first storm of the season so it’s essential to be prepared for potential impacts caused by the strong winds and the rain.